 Alaska Yacht Cruises

-of Here are answers to some of our guests’ most frequently asked questions about Alaska yacht cruises with Northern Explorer Adventures.
+Here are answers to some of our guests’ most frequently asked questions about Alaska yacht cruises with Northern Explorer Adventures.
 If you need additional information, please contact us!

 What is the best time to cruise to Alaska?

-Our Alaska yacht cruises are offered continuously from the middle of May through September 15 and, in general, anytime during these months is a good time to go.
+Our Alaska yacht cruises are offered continuously from the middle of May through the middle of September and, in general, anytime during these months is a good time to go.
 Spring is an excellent time to see wildflowers in bloom and the fall is known for colorful fall foliage.
 The warmest and longest days of the year are in June and July – a trip during this time is perfect for watching glacier calving.

 How long are your Alaska yacht cruises?